Tutorial - Getting Started with PCB Design

 - The last step is to configure the Container, to do this click on the Change link to open the Folder Structure Settings dialog.
 Across the top are a set of controls which are used to configure if the outputs are Release Managed or Manually Managed, set them to Manually Managed.
 Explore the other options, the lower part of the dialog will display how the names and folder structure changes as you select different options.

-- Click the Advanced button at the bottom of the Folder Structure dialog and enabled the Gerber Output options.
+- Click the Advanced button at the bottom of the Folder Structure dialog and enabled the Gerber Output in the list of CAMtastic Auto-Load Options.
 Click OK to close the dialog.

 - To generate the Gerber files, click the Generate Content link in the Container region of the OutJob.

-- The files will be generated and opened in Altium Designer's CAM editor, which can be used for final checking of CAM files before you release them to manufacture.
+- The files will be generated and opened in the integrated CAM editor, which can be used for final checking of CAM files before you release them to manufacture.
 Close the CAM file without saving it.

 For more information about Fabrication Outputs and configuring your Gerber Outputs, see Fabrication Outputs.